roundcube/roundcubemail-helpdocs/en_US/mail/mailview.rst

 ---------------------------
 The columns displayed in the list can be adjusted by clicking the *List Options* icon in the leftmost column of the message list header.
 This opens a dialog where you can select which columns to display and how to sort messages.
-Click *Save* to apply the changes and to close the dialog again.
+Click *Save* to apply the changes and to close the dialog.

-.. note::  the "From/To" column is a magic column that displays the sender of the message *or* the recipient when you switch
+.. note::  The "From/To" column is a magic column that displays the sender of the message *or* the recipient when you switch
     to the Sent or Drafts folder.

-The order of the columns in list can also be adjusted by dragging the header of a specific column with the mouse and dropping it at the position you'd like it appear.
+The position of the columns in list can also be adjusted by dragging the header of a specific column with the mouse and dropping it at where you'd like it to appear.

 .. index:: Select
 .. _mail-list-select: